Bluebells and more spring wildflowers in Carley State Park, Minnesota

 Virginia bluebells in full bloom.

 Despite their common name, Virginia bluebells are indeed native to far southeastern Minnesota.
 They are quite different from the native northern bluebells (Mertensia paniculate) found in northeastern Minnesota.
-And they are in a completely different plant family from the harebells (Campanula rotundifolia) I called “bluebells” growing up on the prairie!
+And they are in an entirely different plant family from the harebells (Campanula rotundifolia) I called “bluebells” growing up on the prairie!

 For about a week each spring, the valley and rocky hillsides along the north branch of the Whitewater River become a sea of blue.